I'm a provider

 The multifunction cardiogram is intended to improve on the performance of the standard ECG for diagnosing CAD.
-The study device records a 2-lead EKG tracing for 82 seconds using leads II and V5 together with proprietary hardware and software.
-The analog EKG tracing is then amplified, digitized, down-sampled to a rate of 100Hz, and encrypted for digital transmission.
+The study device records a 2-lead ECG tracing for 82 seconds, using leads II and V5 together with proprietary hardware and software.
+The analog ECG tracing is then amplified, digitized, down-sampled to a rate of 100Hz, and encrypted for digital transmission.
 The digitized information is transmitted to a central server for further analysis.
 At the central server, the tracings undergo a series of mathematical transformations and signal averaging.
 There are 6 mathematical transformations included: power spectrum, coherence, phase angle shift, impulse response, cross-correlation, and transfer function.
 Following these transformations, the patterns found in the tracing are compared to a large reference database collected by the manufacturer.
 A severity score is generated, indicating the likelihood that CAD is present.
-The severity score ranges from 0-20, with a score of 4.0 suggested as the cutoff for the presence of clinically significant CAD.
+The severity score ranges from 0-20, with a score of 4.0 suggested as the threshold for the presence of clinically significant CAD.

 Also, see the related medical policy, Signal-Averaged Electrocardiography.

-POLICYComputerized 2-lead resting electrocardiogram analysis (e.g.,multifunction cardiogram) is considered investigational for diagnosing coronary artery disease.
+POLICYComputerized 2-lead resting electrocardiogram analysis (e.g., multifunction cardiogram) is considered investigational for diagnosing coronary artery disease.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.